What is Sleep Apnea?

 - Cognitive problems

 The risks caused by cardiovascular disease are the leading cause of death in sleep apnea patients.
-People who have sleep apnea are not just more likely to develop these conditions, but less likely to recover from these conditions.
-Treating sleep apnea is the best way to reduce your increased risk of other medical complications.
+People are not just more likely to develop these conditions, but less likely to recover from these conditions.
+Treatment is the best way to reduce your increased risk of other medical complications.

 Snoring and Sleep Apnea Treatment